lmnr-ai/lmnr-ts/README.md

 - Events and semantic events right from the code
 - Make Laminar pipeline calls from your JS code

+## Prerequisite

+- Laminar project created at https://lmnr.ai
+- Export (or set using .env) a variable `LMNR_PROJECT_API_KEY` with the value from the project settings page

 ## Code instrumentation

 For manual instrumetation you will need to import the following: